onsetsu/d3-bundleview/README.md

 }
 ```
 **Notes:**
-- So all non-leaf nodes have the `children` attribute, while leaf nodes have the `attributes` map instead.
+- All non-leaf nodes have the `children` attribute, while leaf nodes have the `attributes` map instead.
-- Relations should only refer to the `id`s leaf nodes as `source` and `target`.
+- Relations only refer to the `id`s of leaf nodes as `source` and `target`.

 ```js
 import { Bundleview } from 'path-to-submodule/lib/bundleview.js';
 ```